cosmos/cosmos/PREFUND.md

   certainty, what we're doing is illegal (an unlikely scenario).
 Then, we will reassess the situation.

-* Our first order of business will be to talk to lawyers.
+* Our first order of business will be to talk to lawyers and trademark attorneys.
 We need to do this ASAP.

 * We cannot return any fees already received.